nolanlawson/cordova-plugin-sqlite-2/README.md

 ```

 Only the first argument to `openDatabase()` (the database name) is used.
-The other values are for backwards compatibility with WebSQL.
+The other values are for backwards compatibility with WebSQL, and are required.

 You can also pass in a single options object with the `name` key.
 This is for compatibility
 with the old SQLite Plugin, although it is non-standard with respect to WebSQL: